Antipsychotic Prescribing

 There are many intricacies surrounding mental health conditions, notably psychosis.
 Can you imagine being placed into an anti-gravity machine without holding on to any sort of anchor?
 I imagine this loss of control would be terrifying.
 Similarly, psychosis can disorient and destabilize patients, as they have lost their grip on reality and their perceptions are no longer reliable.
 Psychosis is characterized by hallucinations, delusions, disorganized thinking, and impaired social functioning.

 In this course, we will review conditions associated with psychosis and explore the crucial role of antipsychotic medications in restoring stability and fostering recovery.
 Through a comprehensive understanding of antipsychotics and their uses, mechanisms of action, adverse reactions, and contraindications, prescribers can play a pivotal role in administering these treatments with precision and compassion.
-The ultimate goal is to empower patients to regain their footing and take back control over their lives.
+The ultimate goal is empowering patients to regain their footing and regain control over their lives.

 Case Study